 The intercooler and intake piping connect the engine air filter with the intake port on the turbocharger, the compressor outlet to the intercooler and the intake manifold.
 Turbo piping has to be stronger than stock components to deal with the extra strain of the pressurized intake stream.

 Depending on whether your turbocharger is water cool, coolant lines may or may not be necessary for your turbo kit.
 All turbos will require oil supply lines to keep their bearings cooled and lubricated.

 Many turbo kits will require a fuel controller to ensure the engine is including the right measure of fuel for the additional pressure in the intake charge.

 From the above, you can assemble your own turbo kit.
 There are additionally vehicle-specific turbo kits available.
-Your engine should be in superb condition before introducing a turbo kit.
-You can ordinarily pick up between 40-120 torque, and more if you install the high-quality piston and connecting rods.
+Therefore, your engine should be in superb condition before introducing a turbo kit.
+You can ordinarily pick up between 40-120 torque.
+Especially, if you install the high-quality piston and connecting rods.

 If you choose to perform the installation yourself, be sure to follow the manufacturer’s instructions exactly.
 If you choose to have the work done professionally, most turbo kit manufacturers can recommend a qualified installer.
 Reach out to us at Diesel Components Inc. for a remarkable job with your kit.